alokshandilya/tv-py/13-synchronous_asynchronous/README.md

 ### a. `async` and `await`

 - `async def`: Defines a coroutine.

+  > A **coroutine** is a special kind of function in Python that _can be paused and resumed during its execution_, allowing other code to run in the meantime.

 - `await`: Pauses execution of a coroutine until the awaited task completes.

 #### Example